-- (i) The encumbrances and liens on property, vessels and equipment are disclosed in Note 28. - (ii) Capital work in progress includes costs incurred on construction of 5 vessels (2015: 7 vessels) recognised based on milestones of the progress of work done as per the contracts entered into by the Group with ship builders.
-The vessels under constructions also include borrowing costs capitalised during the year amounting to QR 2.62 million (2015: QR 8.7 million). - (iii) Included as part of capital work in progress during the current financial year are two assets (2015: two assets) under construction amounting to QR 158,576,024 (2015: QR 154,336,000 (USD 42.4 million)).
-The total value of these assets is USD 74 million (2015:USD 74 million), of which 75% payment obligation lies with the Group and the remaining 25% lies with a foreign based third party subject to a Memorandum of Understanding (MoU) signed on 3 June 2014 and an addendum to the MoU signed on 23 July 2014.
-The subsequent arrangement and operation of the assets will be subject to a Master Services Joint Agreement which was not finalised as at the reporting date. - (iv) Impairment losses relate to 8 vessels within "vessels, containers and barges" and 5 vessels, including an equipment under construction included within "capital work in progress" as at the reporting date.
-The construction of the vessels within capital work in progress has been halted (Note 34) and, consequently, they were written down by QR 98,855,120, which was determined by reference to the vessels' fair value.
-The value of the equipment included in "capital work in progress" was written down by QR 3,127,000 which was determined by reference to the fair value of the equipment.
-The vessels included within "vessels, containers and barges" were written down by QR 58,680,000 following an exercise performed to compare the recoverable amount of the vessels and their respective carrying values at the reporting date.
+- (i) The encumbrances and liens on property, vessels and equipment are disclosed in Note 27. - (ii) Capital work in progress includes costs incurred on construction and advance payment of 10 vessels (2016: 7 vessels) recognised based on milestones of the progress of work done as per the contracts entered into by the Group with ship builders.
+During the current year there were no borrowing cost incurred (2016: QR 2.62 million) - (iii) Included as part of capital work in progress as at 2017 were two assets under construction amounting to QR 158,652,783 (2016: QR 158,576,023 (USD 43.45 million)).
+The total value of these assets is USD 74 million (2016:USD 74 million), of which 75% payment obligation lies with the Group and the remaining 25% lies with a foreign based third party subject to a Memorandum of Understanding (MoU) signed on 3 June 2014 and an addendum to the MoU signed on 23 July 2014.
+During the year the parties reached a settlement agreement whereby the obligations and rights relating to an asset is transferred to Milaha, raising its stake from 75% to 100% on the asset. - (iv) Impairment losses relate to 39 vessels (2016: 8 vessels) included in "vessels, containers and barges" and an equipment under construction included in "capital work in progress" as at the reporting date.
+The value of the equipment included in "capital work in progress" was written down by QR 32 million (2016: QR 3 million) which was determined by reference to the fair value of the equipment.
+The vessels included within "vessels, containers and barges" were written down by QR 227 million (2016: QR 59 million) following an exercise performed to compare the recoverable amount of the vessels and their respective carrying values at the reporting date.
 The values assigned to the key assumptions represent management's assessment of future trends in the shipping industry, cash flow projection of revenues and costs per vessel and the weighted average cost of capital to discount the future cash flows to present value.
-The key assumptions used in the estimation of the recoverable amount are set out in Note 39.
+The key assumptions used in the estimation of the recoverable amount are set out in Note 38.
+The 5 vessels under arbitration during 2016, were written down by a further QR 22 million (2016: QR 99 million) that was determined by reference to the vessels' fair value.
+The remaining dues for these vessels from the shipbuilders, were fully settled during the year 2017.
+In addition to the above IT software and equipment included under capital work in progress amounting to QR 2 million was impaired.